Written by Arian Roman

 – DM Blunted

 American cannabis is deeply intertwined with Black history and our nation’s troubled legacy of institutionalized racism.
 In fact, in the United States, cannabis was originally cultivated by enslaved people.
 Born in Kentucky, the American hemp industry flourished because of the forced labor of West Africans in which they grew the hemp seeds carried by their Virginian slave-masters.
-Kentucky became the biggest producer of American hemp and home to one of the largest populations of enslaved people.
-Things remained this way for almost a century until the Civil War forced a decline in demand.

 Cannabis Businesses Have a Unique Role in the Celebration of this Holiday